monojit18/Simple-Search-Agent/README.md

 > [!NOTE]
 >
 > This document uses [Cloud Build](https://cloud.google.com/build/docs) scripts for all deployment onto GCP.
-Cloud Build scripts are desinged to call terraforn scripts internally for deploying individual resources.
+Cloud Build scripts are designed to call terraform scripts internally for deploying individual resources.
 This can be replaced by any other deployment automation tool of choice.
 >
 > The solution is deployed to Cloud Run instances on GCP.
 This can be replaced by other similar services like GKE.